mindset-dojo/mindset-dojo.github.io/_insights/2025/kyle-ingersoll/2025-12-21-silence-dojo-guardrails-repo.md

 Silence in the dojo doesn’t mean absence.
 It means the container is doing its job.
 People can feel the boundaries without being grabbed.

-That’s what I’m building next: a repo that holds our intention so the humans can bring presence—so Fearless Leadership can spread through FEBI energy literacy and the open-source book we’re writing together.
+That’s what I’m building next: a repository that holds our intention so the humans can bring presence—so Fearless Leadership can spread through FEBI energy literacy and the open-source book we’re writing together.